Furthir/README.md/README.md

 ### yo

 I'm **frthr**, an open source enjoyer.
-I have dabbled in my fair shair of Python, Java, and the classic webdev trio.
+I have dabbled in my fair share of Python, Java, and the classic webdev trio.

 I use arch (btw)